 Much to Tim’s dismay, I spent two weeks in what I dubbed race car driver boot camp learning to use paddle shifters and pushing Ferrari and Alfa Romeo race cars to their limits on the tracks at Autodromo di Modena and Autodromo Riccardo Paletti.

 In between racing around the tracks, Emilia-Romagna is Italy’s foodie capital.
 It’s here that the famous Bolognese, or simply called “ragu,” was invented.
 You can certainly have a mix of heart pumping and foodie adventures in Bologna.
+For all the best things to eat, check out our friend Rachelle’s foodie guide to Bologna.

 Getting There: Bologna has an international airport.
 Much of Emilia-Romagna is very well connected by trains and buses, so renting a car isn’t essential.